GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex3_.md

 - How do I best explain to the community why we do this activity and what is its added value, especially for them.
 How do I make them feel comfortable to share their information (concerning data protections, ethics)

 - What do we want to find our when talking to the community?
-What do we want/ nedd to map?
+What do we want/ need to map?
 - What questions would we have to raise in order to get the right answers
 - How can I help community members to orientate on the map?
-What shouzld be ampped, how should be mapped
+- What should be mapped and how should be mapped?
+For this questions, take a look at the help page-subsection about Data collection in the field (Link to helppage needs to be created).

+- Make yourself familiar with the map, what can you detect, are their any landmarks you can use for orientation.

 __Community__

+- Make some notes about the hazzard and the exposure you think one could have encounterd in the past.
+Guidng questions could be:
+    - Which areas was affected?
+    - How often is this happening?
+    - How sevier was this hazzard event e.g. how high was the flood level?
+    - Which consequences could this have for indviduals? (e.g. destrucitons of houses, lost livilihoods)
-The community groups could prepare by distributing roles: old person, students, teacher, ...
+- Distribute some roles: old person, students, teacher, ...
+- Beyond that, give your roles some characteristics, you can be creative here are just some ideas to start with:
-Beyong that,give your roles some chacateristics: e.g. very suspious person, questions alot if community should be part of this activity and if there is an added value; fearful character, wants to participate but is afraid of sharing information and its consecuences, old person that has lots of knowledge but cannot orientate in the map, very motivated person that wants to map more that it is asked for etc.
+    - very suspious person, questions a lot if community should be part of this activity and if there is an added value
+    - fearful character, wants to participate but is afraid of sharing information and its consecuences
+    - old person that has lots of knowledge but cannot orientate in the map
+    - very motivated person that wants to map more that it is asked for
+    - ?
+Which other characters spring to your mind?
+Maybe someone how just moved to the place, has a lot of question to other particpants,...

-### Participatory Mapping Simulation
+### 2. Participatory Mapping Simulation

+Now it is time to show your acting ability.
+It might seam a bit stange at frist but try to stay in your charcter this can help you a lot to understand challenges and motivations later on.

+The Participatory Mapping Simulation is lead by the faciliators.
-- facilitators: present the project and the actitivy that is planned to be carried out
+1. Present the project and the actitivy that is planned to be carried out
-- presentation of people present
+2. Welcome round everyone is introducing themselfs shorty e.g. I`m Sam and I`m running a small farm in the 5th generation.
-- show the map and help to orientate
+3. Start the Mapping by showing the map and helping the community meembers to orientate.
-- community can ask questions
-- together try to map
+4. Try to map together.

+The teacher will end this roleplay when the time is over.
-### Upload your created maps
+### 3. Upload your created maps -> Optional?

 Take a foto of your Sketches or at least one sketch and load them into [sketch-map-tool.heigit.org](https://sketch-map-tool.heigit.org/) and choose 'Digitize your Sketch maps' on the right.
 Upload all your sketches in .png or .jpg format.
 You can mark your sketches and simply drag and drop them into the window.